vasuag29/SystemProcessMonitor/README.md

 - Now, after the folders are created, add the projects and files as shown in the image.
 Now add the appropriate references to the 'Common' folder.
 - Finaly, set the UI project as startup project and build the solution.
+- Voila!
+You're good to go and now you can run the tool on your system.